shelbyspees/speesblog/_posts/2015-03-16-enjoy-the-struggle.md

 {% highlight c %}
 10: PRINT "What's that?"
-20: PRINT "You can do that??"
+20: PRINT "You can DO that??"
 30: PRINT "Oh that's easy."
 40: GOTO  10
 {% endhighlight %}